glebm/i18n-tasks/README.md

     - 'config/locales/%{locale}.yml'
 ```

+If you want to have i18n-tasks reorganize your existing keys using `data.write`, either set the router to
+`pattern_router` as above, or run `i18n-tasks normalize -p` (forcing the use of the pattern router for that run).

 ##### Key pattern syntax

 A special syntax similar to file glob patterns is used throughout i18n-tasks to match translation keys: